grstavares/ShoppingCartPOC/README.md

 #### Persistence Layer

 - **DataStore**: Component responsible for data persistence.
 This implementation it will use Amazon DynamoDB.
+- **Stream Processing**: Component responsible for process data streams from DynamoDB and persist on Data Lake.
+There are a few options for the implementation of this component.
+We must choosed based on our expected data volume.
+For the POC we can use SQS queues and test the service operation with an expected transaction volume.
 - **Data Lake**: Component responsible for historical persistence and event sourcing data for the Shopping Cart.
 This implementation will use DynamoDB streams and S3 buckets.

 #### Management Layer